protonemedia/laravel-cross-eloquent-search/README.md

     ->get('Apple iPad');
 ```

+Ordering by relevance is *not* supported if you're searching through (nested) relationships.

 To sort the results by model type, you can use the `orderByModel` method by giving it your preferred order of the models:

 ```php